hellosign/logstash-reindexer/README.md

 * If not, ensure you have enough data-nodes that no more than 2 primary-shards exist for an index on a node.
     * For the default setting of 5 shards with 1 replica, this means 5 data-nodes.
 * Don't run it on your production environment.
 The competing I/O will slow it down, and slow prod down.
-* Run the `reindexer` workers on client-only nodes, to ensure the ruby-script doesn't steal CPU from data-node reindexing.
+* The node the `reindexer` workers hit to submit Reindexing API calls will consume more CPU than other nodes, as it has to coordinate the reindexing effort (in the ES2 version of this framework, the reindexing worker itself handled this task in a long-running Ruby process).
 * This will run long enough it's worth your time to attempt to profile where your bottlenecks are and resolve them.

 ## Utility Scripts